channingwalton/transaction-monad/README.md

-The Transaction Monad represents a transactional operation that may or may not be successful (much like Either), with functions to run depending on the success or failure of the transaction.
+The Transaction Monad represents a transactional operation that may or may not be successful (much like Either), with functions to run depending on the success of the transaction.

 ## Motivation